 Environmental Impact: Existing plus Option 1 Project and existing plus Option 2 traffic will significantly impact the intersection of Yorba Linda Boulevard at Via del Agua.
 Installation of a traffic signal will reduce the level of impact to less than significant.
-Therefore, Mitigation Measure T-1 has been included in the DEIR as follows:
+Because Option 1A is a slight modification of Option 1 analyzed in the EIR, Option 1A will not change the traffic generation forecast, distribution pattern or traffic circulation since the access point is in essentially the same location as analyzed in the FREIR and, therefore, would result in the same impacts as Option 1 as determined by written correspondence from Linscott Law & Greenspan on January 27, 2017.
+Therefore, Mitigation Measure T-1 has been included in the Revised FEIR 616 as follows:

 - T-1 For Option 1, prior to issuance of building permits, the Project Applicant shall contribute to the installation of a three-phase traffic signal at the Yorba Linda Boulevard and Via del Agua intersection in the event the Cielo Vista project is not constructed.
 The Project Applicant's fair share contribution shall be 39% with the proposed Cielo Vista project as part of the cumulative base traffic condition, and 46% without the Cielo Vista project.
 The first project to be constructed will pay 100% for the signal installation with an agreement between applicants to reimburse the fair share amount at the time the second project is constructed.
-If the City does not implement the improvement, the impact will be significant and unavoidable. - T-2 Prior to issuance of building permits, the Project Applicant shall pay a 9% fair-share contribution for the following improvement at Yorba Linda Boulevard at Savi Ranch Parkway: Widen and re-stripe the westbound approach to provide an additional (third) westbound left-turn lane.
+If the City does not implement the improvement, the impact will be significant and unavoidable. - T-2 Prior to issuance of building permits, the Project Applicant shall pay a 9% fair-share contribution for the following improvement at Yorba Linda Boulevard at Savi Ranch Parkway: Widen and re-stripe the westbound approach to provide an additional (third) westbound left-turn lane. - T-3 Prior to issuance of certificates of occupancy, Project Applicant shall pay a 9% fair- share contribution for the following improvement: extend the left-turn pocket along Yorba Linda

-T-3 Prior to issuance of certificates of occupancy, Project Applicant shall pay a 9% fair- share contribution for the following improvement: extend the left-turn pocket along Yorba Linda Boulevard at Via del Agua from the existing 100 feet to 275 feet, with 11 feet in the transition area of the turn pocket to achieve 286 feet.
+Boulevard at Via del Agua from the existing 100 feet to 275 feet, with 11 feet in the transition area of the turn pocket to achieve 286 feet.
 However, the County cannot compel the City to implement such improvement.
 If the City does not implement the improvement, the impact will be significant and unavoidable.